 If a coder requests additional information, physicians sometimes respond with a detailed clinical description to defend the position, resulting in lost time and increased frustration as two members of the organization work to fulfill their respective roles.

-How to Query a Physician
+How a Physician Is Queried

 - Provider name